Scan Science and Technology

 The Experts below are selected from a list of 68784 Experts worldwide ranked by ideXlab platform

-Akihiro Otaka – 1st expert on this subject based on the ideXlab platform
+Akihiro Otaka – One of the best experts on this subject based on the ideXlab platform.

 Optical Access Network technologies for future radio Access Networks2017 IEEE Photonics Society Summer Topical Meeting Series (SUM), 2017Co-Authors: Jun Terada, Tatsuya Shimada, Akihiro OtakaAbstract:

 This paper describes optical Access Network technologies that support future radio Access Networks.
 Packet-based BBU is expected to accommodate multiple services and PON with low-latency scheme is a promising candidate to for MFH transmission in future radio Access Networks.

 Solutions for Future Mobile Fronthaul and Access–Network ConvergenceJournal of Lightwave Technology, 2017Co-Authors: Jun-ichi Kani, Jun Terada, Ken-ichi Suzuki, Akihiro OtakaAbstract: